robbat2/restic/doc/Manual.md

    (can be specified multiple times).

-Additionally, you can restrict removing snapshots to those which have a particular hostname with the `--hostname` parameter, or tags with the `--tag` option.
-When multiple tags are specified, only the snapshots which have all the tags are considered.
+Additionally, you can restrict removing snapshots to those which have a particular hostname with the `--hostname` parameter, a particular path with the `--path` parameter, or tags with the `--tag` option.
+When multiple tags or paths are specified, only the snapshots which have all the tags and paths are considered.

 All the `--keep-*` options above only count hours/days/weeks/months/years which have a snapshot, so those without a snapshot are ignored.